Black-Boys-Code/TicTacToe/README.md

 ## Tic Tac Toe

 - What is this project?
-This project was build for the black boys code organization.
-It's intetions is to be used for teaching fundamental ideas in building a website.
+This project was build for the Black Boys Code organization.
+Its intentions is to be used for teaching fundamental ideas in building a website.
 - How does it work?
-Very simple.
-Open the index.html page in your browser.
+Very simple, go to [](https://black-boys-code.github.io/TicTacToe).
+Or open this repo in Glitch project.
 - Who will use this project?
-Students learning the basics of web development.
+Black Boys Code students learning the basics of web development.
 - What is the goal of this project?
 Inspire students on the potentions of web development skills.